How to Master Phone Photography

 ** Foodie ( Free/IOS/Android)

-**IMGMI (not free, and not expensive) This is new for your phone and very practical to fix your photos before putting them online.
+**IMGMI (not free, and not expensive) This is new for your phone, and it is convenient to fix your photos before putting them online.
 I use this one on my phone and iPad Pro

 **See examples Of IMGMI on this blog